immersoft2/SesaChain-Core/README.md

-# HyperonChain-Blockchain
+# SesaChain-Blockchain
 go-ethereum fork

-Introduction to HyperonChain
+Introduction to SesaChain

-HyperonChain (HPN) is a truely decentralized, high-efficiency and energy saving public blockchain.
+SesaChain (SesaChain.io) is a truely decentralized, high-efficiency and energy saving public blockchain.